KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 (cmdline-build-system-only)=
 [`--build-system-only`](cmdline-build-system-only)
-Interrupts the build process for each module built: The build process consists of normal setup up to and including running `cmake` or `configure` (as appropriate), but `make` is not run and no installation is attempted.
+Interrupts the build process for each module built.
+The build process consists of normal setup up to and including running `cmake` or `configure` (as appropriate), but `make` is not run and no installation is attempted.
 This is mostly only useful to get things like